The uniform general signed rank test and its design sensitivity: Background and notation

 \subsection{Power of a sensitivity analysis and design sensitivity}

-Under $H_1(G)$, the power of a one-sided, level-$\alpha$ sensitivity analysis for a general signed rank test with statistic $T_n$ is $\P_1(T_n \geq c_{\alpha,n}(\Gamma))$, which is well-defined since $H_1(G)$ specifies the distribution of $T_n$ completely.
-This power depends on the level $\alpha$, the sample size $n$, the sensitivity parameter $\Gamma$, the alternative distribution $G$, and the score function $\varphi$.
-The \emph{design sensitivity} \citep{rosenbaum_design_2004, rosenbaum_design_2010} of the test statistic $T_n$ is the value $\Gammatw$ such that, as the sample size grows without bound, the power of a sensitivity analysis with parameter $\Gamma$ approaches one whenever $\Gamma < \Gammatw$ and approaches zero whenever $\Gamma > \Gammatw$:
+The power of a one-sided, level-$\alpha$ sensitivity analysis for a general signed rank test with statistic $T_n$ is $\text{pr}_1\brace{T_n \geq c_{\alpha,n}(\Gamma)}$, where $\text{pr}_1(A)$ is the probability of an event $A$ under $H_1(G)$.
+The power is well-defined, since $H_1(G)$ specifies the distribution of $T_n$ completely, and depends on the level $\alpha$, the sample size $n$, the sensitivity parameter $\Gamma$, the alternative distribution $G$, and the score function $\varphi$.
+The {design sensitivity} \citep{rosenbaum_design_2004, rosenbaum_design_2010} of the test statistic $T_n$ is the value $\Gammatw$ such that, as the sample size grows without bound, the power of a sensitivity analysis with parameter $\Gamma$ approaches one whenever $\Gamma < \Gammatw$ and approaches zero whenever $\Gamma > \Gammatw$:

 Formally, the design sensitivity depends on the level $\alpha$, the alternative distribution $G$ and the score function $\varphi$.
-In typical examples, including those considered below, the dependence on $\alpha$ vanishes.
+In typical examples, including those considered below, the dependence on $\alpha$ vanishes; intuitively, the design sensitivity tends to delineate the point at which the worst-case mean of the test statistic under the sensitivity null $H_0(\Gamma)$ is equal to the mean under the alternative, and this is invariant to $\alpha$.
 It is clear from the definition that such a value is unique, if it exists, but existence must be proved as part of the derivation of design sensitivity, as in our \cref{th:unif_ds}.
-Note also that we may have $\Gammatw = \infty$, which means that $\lim_{n \to \infty} \P_1(T_n \geq c_{\alpha,n}(\Gamma)) = 1$ for all $\Gamma \geq 1$; in words, the test has power approaching one against the given alternative regardless of how large a sensitivity parameter $\Gamma$ is chosen.
+Note also that we may have $\Gammatw = \infty$, which means that $\lim_{n \to \infty} \text{pr}_1\ebrace{T_n \geq c_{\alpha,n}(\Gamma)} = 1$ for all $\Gamma \geq 1$; in words, the test has power approaching one against the given alternative regardless of how large a sensitivity parameter $\Gamma$ is chosen.

 Proposition 2 of \citet{rosenbaum_design_2010-1} gives a formula for the design sensitivity of a general signed rank test whenever the score function $\varphi$ is piecewise continuous, nondecreasing and not identically zero: